-A few months back, I had the opportunity to review Upswing Poker’s Advanced Heads-Up Mastery course, which you can read here.
+A while back, I had the opportunity to review Upswing Poker’s Advanced Heads-Up Mastery course, which you can read here.
 I enjoyed the learning experience so much that when I heard Upswing was eliminating their existing pot-limit Omaha course and launching a new PLO Lab product, I knew I had to try it.

 As they say at Upswing Poker, “This is an advanced program based on cutting edge PLO theory and strategies derived from solvers and years of hard work away from the table.”